Don't miss the deadline. Apply now >

 How does it work?

-Women from New Hampshire (and all around America) are eligible — and have won — this monthly $10,000 grant in our 20-year history.
-If you win 1 of the monthly Amber Grants, you’re automatically eligible for the year-end Amber Grant ($25,000).
+Women from New Hampshire (and all around America) are eligible — and have won — this monthly $10,000 grant in our 25-year history.
+If you win one of the three $10,000 monthly Amber Grants, you’re automatically eligible for one of the three year-end Amber Grants ($25,000).
 So, telling us about your business and future dreams could land you $35,000 in grant money this year.
 Just imagine what that would mean for your business.

-WomensNet isn’t just a source for funding.
-Unlike other sites — spammy looking sites, or overwhelmingly complicated government sites — we’re small enough to care.
+WomensNet isn’t just a source of funding.
+Unlike other sites — spammy-looking sites, or overwhelmingly complicated government sites — we’re small enough to care.
 We help you find legit sources for grants, loans, and other funding for your woman-owned business.
 Sure, it’ll take some work on your part to pursue the money to grow your business.
 But since you’re looking for small business grants — we already know you take the life of your business seriously.

 When you’re done applying for our grant, please consider the New Hampshire business resources below.
 Good luck and best wishes on your business venture.